-We know how fun it is to pick that 15 over a 2.
+We know how fun it is to pick that No. 15 seed over a No. 2 seed.
 Hey, it's March, so maybe it even makes sense to do it more than once.
 But that made us wonder: how do you know when you've overdone it and made too many upset picks?

 1. You pick a No. 16 seed over a No. 1 seed

 Look, we know it's tempting.
-But last year was the first time this had EVER happened.
-Is there a UMBC in the 2019 tournament field?
+But 2018 was the first time this had EVER happened.
+Is there a UMBC in the 2020 NCAA Tournament field?
 Maybe, but likely not.

-UMBC's historic 20-point upset of Virginia in Charlotte, North Carolina last year was the first time a 16-seed had beaten a one-seed since the tournament expanded to 64 teams in 1985.
+UMBC's historic 20-point upset of Virginia in Charlotte, North Carolina was the first time a No. 16 seed had beaten a No. 1 seed since the tournament expanded to 64 teams in 1985.

 Before the Retrievers pulled off what was once deemed impossible, only 15 games in the 1/16 matchup had been decided by less than 10 points.
 There hadn't been a game decided by one possession since 1996, before many of today's college players were alive.